 As creamy and tangy as its baked cousin, Sheehan loves how easy no-bake cheesecakes are to throw together (cream cheese + sweetened condensed milk + lemon juice, and voila!!).
 A little cherry compote alongside is pretty nice, too.
 The graham cracker crust can be baked—or not—and freezing it before filling it will keep it nice and crisp even after you add the cream cheese mixture.
 Get Jessie’s No-Bake Almond Cheesecake with Cherry-Kirsch Compote recipe.

-The Vintage Baker: More Than 50 Recipes from Butterscotch Pecan Curls to Sour Cream Jumbles, $22.46 on Amazon
+The Vintage Baker: More Than 50 Recipes from Butterscotch Pecan Curls to Sour Cream Jumbles, $18.89 from Amazon

 Get even more of Jessie's tips, tricks, and recipes in this sweet 2018 release.

 Related Video: This Easy Lime Icebox Cake Is Another Summer Stunner